Live Peace in Toronto 1969: Recording

-Lennon went to Abbey Road Studios on 25 September 1969 to mix the album from their eight-track recordings.
+Lennon went to Abbey Road Studios (strictly speaking, it was EMI Studios, which wasn't renamed to Abbey Road Studios until 1976) on 25 September 1969 to mix the album from their eight-track recordings.
 While at the session, Lennon finished the stereo master for the album, although he did go back on 20 October to re-do the "Don't Worry Kyoko" stereo master, removing the majority of Ono's vocals from his songs and Clapton's backing vocals.
 The album is technically a soundtrack recording, being part of the audio portion of the documentary film being made of the festival by D.A.
 Pennebaker, later released as Sweet Toronto.
 Lennon and Ono made a deal with Pennebaker to license their portion of the show for record, in exchange for rights to include their appearance.
 According to the Beatles Monthly, due to the adverse reaction to Ono's performance, Pennebaker removed the segments with Lennon and Ono after limited screenings of the film, later re-edited as Keep on Rockin.
 Showtime ultimately presented the performance in 1989, and the full movie appeared later on home video and DVD.